80396-B2/Attendance-by-Facial-Recognition/README.md

-# Attendance-by-Facial-Recognition
+# **Attendance-by-Facial-Recognition**

+![Website snap](https://github.com/kartikparashar786/Attendance-by-Facial-Recognition/blob/main/Screenshot%20(39).png)

 This is a COMPUTER VISION based model which recognizes the face in Realtime using OpenCV and stores the attendance in MongoDB Atlas.

-![Website snap](https://github.com/kartikparashar786/Attendance-by-Facial-Recognition/blob/main/Screenshot%20(39).png)
+# Modules/Libraries used
 The python libraries I used are:-
 * Open-CV
 * face_recognition